-1. 73 to 80 academic quarter hours in the Common Courses listed on page 23, plus 6 quarter hours of physical education activity courses.

-3. One minor of 24 quarter hours outside the Division of Music.

-4. 28 to 35 quarter hours of free electives to complete 180 quarter hours of academic credit required for graduation.
+- 1. 73 to 80 academic quarter hours in the Common Courses listed on page 36, plus 6 quarter hours of physical education activity courses. - 2.
+The 48 quarter hours in the major listed below. - 3.
+One minor of 24 quarter hours outside the Division of Music. - 4.
+28 to 35 quarter hours of free electives to complete 180 quarter hours of academic credit required for graduation.

+Programs must be planned with student's adviser.